 - Invest $21 billion to address the legacy of pollution that harms the health of disadvantaged communities.

-- Invest $92 billion to repair and modernize our public transportation systems – which communities or color are twice as likely to rely upon to get to work.
+- Invest $92 billion to repair and modernize our public transportation systems – which communities of color are twice as likely to rely upon to get to work.

 - Fund a new $1 billion program to reconnect communities harmed by previous infrastructure investments, like communities of color that were further segregated by federal highway construction.

-- Invested nearly $1.9 billion in underserved rural communities for projects such as expanding access to housing and water infrastructure in FY22.
+- Invested nearly $1.9 billion in underserved rural communities for projects such as expanding access to housing and water infrastructure in FY 2022.

-- Launched the Rural Partners Network, an all-of-government program led by the U.S. Department of Agriculture (USDA) to transform the way federal agencies partner with rural places to create economic opportunity.
+- Launched the Rural Partners Network (RPN), an all-of-government program to transform the way federal agencies partner with rural places to create economic opportunity.
 The RPN helps rural communities find resources and funding to create jobs, build infrastructure, and support long-term economic stability on their own terms.
 The RPN has expanded and now includes 36 community networks across 11 states and Puerto Rico.

 - Launched the Thriving Communities Network, a multi-agency program to support underserved communities access federal support and technical assistance to take transformative infrastructure projects from concept to completion.
 The Network provides place-based technical assistance and capacity-building resources to urban, rural, and Tribal communities experiencing a history of economic distress and systemic disinvestment.
 This effort includes resources to help disadvantaged communities with grant and financial management, pre-development assistance, community engagement, planning, and project delivery support.